Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Conclusions

 \section{Conclusions}

 We have presented a set of 27 eccentric, spin-aligned binary black hole simulations that describe three different mass-ratios \(q=\{2, 4, 6\}\).
-To measure the eccentricity of the simulations, we computed fitting factors against the spin-aligned eccentric effective-one-body model with eccentricity (SEOBNRE).
-We were able to estimate eccentricities for roughly half of the simulations, with eccentricities ranging from $e_0 = 0.26$ to $e=0.79$.
-The remaining simulations appear to be of even higher eccentricity, though producing such waveforms from templates proved to be difficult for the values of spins used in our simulations.
-Current limitations to the existing SEOBNRE library may be alleviated by including higher order eccentricity terms, which become increasingly important at higher mass ratios as indicated by our findings and those reported in~\cite{2020PhRvD.101d4049L}.
-For these simulations, we performed the following analyses:
+To measure the eccentricity of the simulations, we computed fitting factors against two spin-aligned eccentric effective-one-body models with eccentricity\textemdash \texttt{TEOBResumS} and \texttt{SEOBNRE}.
+We were able to estimate eccentricities for nearly all of the simulations with \texttt{TEOBResumS}, with eccentricity ranges of $0.27\leq e_0^\texttt{TEOB}< 0.58$ and roughly half of the simulations with \texttt{SEOBNRE} with eccentricity ranges $0.26\leq e_0^\texttt{SEOBNRE}<0.8$.
+The remaining simulations appear to be of even higher eccentricity, though producing such waveforms from templates proved to be difficult for the values of spins and orbital eccentricities used in our simulations.
+Current limitations to the existing SEOBNRE library will be alleviated by including higher order eccentricity terms, which become increasingly important at higher mass ratios as indicated by our findings and those reported in~\cite{2020PhRvD.101d4049L}.
+Indeed in~\citet{liu_higher-multipole_2022}, the authors introduce a new model \texttt{SEOBNREHM} that utilizes these higher order terms greatly that improves fitting factors and produces accurate waveforms for maximally spinning, highly eccentric simulations.
+Comparing our simulations with this model is a future project that may yield new results.